B-TAP (Business Technical Assistance Program)

 - The Small Developers Technical Assistance Program (D-TAP) include training for participants to learn the basics of real estate development, along with opportunities to work with City of Minneapolis properties.

-- The B-TAP Professional Series is a series of events where local professional experts provide training or technical assistance on topics that help entrepreneurs, particularly those that have been underrepresented, take their businesses to the next level.
+- The B-TAP Professional Series sponsors a series of events in 2018 where local professional experts provide training or technical assistance on a variety of topics.

 B-TAP Service Providers Only